Lane/angular-drag-and-drop/README.md

   - `drop-to`: used to position the element within the drop spot.
   - `x`: the x offset of the drag item
   - `y`: the y offset of the drag item
+  - `clone` : a clone item is dragged instead of the original item

 #### `drop-spot`
   - `drop-id`: an identifier that is used for this drop item.
 When set, the `drop-spot` element will have a class that matches the `drag-id`.